MilosDamjanovic/fon-clj-movie-app/README.md

 [`shadow-cljs`](https://github.com/thheller/shadow-cljs) will automatically push ClojureScript code changes to your browser on save.

->> The network requests for fetching authors, movies, genres and moviereviews.
+>> Handling the network requests for fetching authors, movies, genres and moviereviews, user registration and login.
+On login we use interceptors to store user and user token.

 ```
 (ns movies.events)

 ```

 >> The inital view of the application which lists all of the panels and displays them based on whether the user is authenticated (Movies, Directors, Manage movie reviews and Users). or Sign up if the user isn't registerd.

 ```
 (ns movies.views)